AnyLog-co/documentation/deployments/deploying_node.md

 In the examples below, users define **system variables** by assigning values to keys.
 These keys are referenced in the node configuration process to apply a configuration option, or a configuration value.

+**Other Deployments**
+* [Empty Node](../examples/Network%20setup%20-%20Part%20I.md) - Manually deploy an AnyLog node
+* [Quick Deployment](Quick%20Deployment.md) - Deploy an AnyLog with preset services, with limited environment configurations
+* [Training](../training) - Standard training used for explaining how to use AnyLog

 ### Requirements
 * For Docker-based Deployment: [Docker](https://docs.docker.com/) & [Docker Compose](https://docs.docker.com/compose/)
 * For Kubernetes-based Deployment: [Kubernetes Orchestrator](https://kubernetes.io/docs/tasks/tools/) & [Helm](https://helm.sh/docs/)